waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Conclusion:** All paths out of Azalea Town (Route 33, Ilex Forest) are currently blocked.
 Kurt's dialogue is unchanged.
 The back room of his house is a dead end.
 - **New Hypothesis:** The only remaining lead is to re-check the Charcoal Kiln to see if the apprentice's boss has new dialogue now that time has passed since the Farfetch'd quest.
 - **Data Management Note:** Deferring cleanup of duplicated notepad entries to prioritize forward progress and break the current failure loop.

+# VII.
+Stalled Quests & Dead Ends
+*   **HM01 Cut Quest (Stalled):** Both the Charcoal Man in Azalea Town and his apprentice in Ilex Forest are in a dialogue loop.
+Speaking to either after solving the Farfetch'd puzzle does not advance the quest.
+The path forward is blocked until a new trigger is found.